sgonzalez/emergence-neuralnet/README.md

     run

 ### Child Process Commands
-All child processes have to support these commands to be supported by the coordinator:
+All child processes have to support a set of commands to allow manageability by the coordinator.
+Note that all training is handled by the children themselves, not the coordinator (a global supervised learning type thing might be added in the future).
 * ```quit``` or ```q```: quits the REPL
 * ```addinputmapping outputfile ouputname inputname``` maps an output from an XPC file to an input, unmapped / unfilled inputs default to zero
 * ```setoutputfile filepath```: sets the file where outputs are written (writeonly)